gmc-code/PC-Microbit-Extension/docs/bots/MiniBit/MiniBit_distance_sensor.rst

 The duration of the pulse is then calculated using ``pulse_duration = pulse_end - pulse_start``.

-Since the distance to the object is half of the distance travelled by the pulse to and back from the object, the distance can be calculated using **distance = speed x time / 2**.
+Since the distance to the object is half of the distance traveled by the pulse to and back from the object, the distance can be calculated using **distance = speed x time / 2**.
 The speed is 0.0343 cm/µs.
 0.01715 is used instead since **0.0343 / 2 = 0.01715**.

 .. code-block:: python